 The Turangi-3 well is perforated within the Mount Messenger Formation, between 1,138 m and 2,355 m TVD below ground level.
-The Turangi-3 well was the Company's primary waste disposal well until March 2013, at which time waste injection at the Turangi-A wellsite was transferred to the newly drilled Turangi-5 injection well.
+The Turangi-3 well was the Company's primary waste injection well until March 2013, at which time the newly drilled Turangi-5 injection well was brought back into operation.
 Injection via the Turangi-5 well is authorised under consent 9272-1 (see below).